“The Crow uses words like pliers: cracking open the poetic resonance of works of noise and tone.” Michael Pisaro

 From 2011 to the present, operating as crow with no mouth promotions, he has curated a concert series in the Twin Cities, presenting music seldom heard in the Midwest.
 To date the crow concert series has presented 98 musicians from 13 countries in 42 concerts.
 The majority of these events presented musicians in their Minnesota debuts, including Keith Rowe, Michael Pisaro, Jürg Frey, Hong Chulki, Olivia Block, Tetuzi Akiayama, Toshimaru Nakamura, Nate Wooley, Reinier van Houdt, and many others.

-In 2015 and 2016 the crow with no mouth blog has offered little new writing; there are around 130 pieces archived from its first five years.
-The plan is to resume publishing long-form pieces in the winter of 2017.
+From 2015 to early 2018 the crow with no mouth blog has offered little new writing; there are around 130 pieces archived from its first five years.
+The plan is to resume publishing long-form pieces in the summer of 2018.

 If you wish to discuss submitting music for a possible review / feature, contact crow at Jessewgoin@gmail.com